trinodb/trino/presto-docs/src/main/sphinx/sql/create-schema.rst

 The optional ``IF NOT EXISTS`` clause causes the error to be suppressed if the schema already exists.

+The optional ``AUTHORIZATION`` clause can be used to set the owner of the newly created schema to a user or role.

 The optional ``WITH`` clause can be used to set properties on the newly created schema.
 To list all available schema